Register your interest in a plot

 - ensure longevity of the gardening community by using sustainable management practices which are open, participatory and non-judgemental.

-The garden will have a low fence (1.2 metre) and will be unlocked and accessible to the community at all times.
-All community garden related activities must be conducted during daylight hours.
+The garden will have a low 1.2m fence and will be unlocked and accessible to the community at all times.
+All community garden-related activities must be conducted during daylight hours.

 Membership and cost

-Residents will be able to apply to become plot holder members or general members.
+Residents and community groups will be able to apply to become plot holder members or general members.
 Plot holder members will be allocated their own plot and a container in the shed in which to store small tools.
 In addition they will have access to communal areas and are welcome to share in the harvest from these areas.
-Community groups will also be able to apply to become plot holder members.

 Waiting list and turnover

-Or, to contact the interim committee of management, please email [email protected].
+To contact the interim Committee of Management, please email [email protected]